kvz/environmental/README.md

 ## Todo

- - Better (more compact, more consise) API language
+ - [ ] Better (more compact, more consise) API language
- - Offer better ideas / docs for syncing config without Git
+ - [ ] Offer better ideas / docs for syncing config without Git
+ - [ ] A means of requiring vars for particular environments, and failing hard/early
- - More tests
+ - [ ] More tests
- - Integrate with Heroku as an export target
+ - [ ] Integrate with Heroku as an export target